ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-eradication-gap.md

 title: Selfishness and eradication of disease
 date: 2026-01-01
 description: Coupling disease transmission dynamics and game theory, we investigate how individual preference can lead to endemic disease and accepting some level nuisance will maximize societial benefits towards disease eradication
-tags: game_theory differential_equations
+tags: game_theory differential_equations eradication behaviour
-categories: sample-posts
+categories: disease_modeling
 related_posts: false
 ---